sheryew/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Provide HR employees a centralized employee management system to better manage employees’ details and improve the efficiency of their workflow.
+**Value proposition**: Provide HR employees a centralized employee management system to better manage all employees’ details and improve the efficiency of their workflow.

 ### User stories